OvidijusParsiunas/active-table/README.md

 npm install active-table
 ```

-Use the following package for React instead:
+If using React, install the following instead:

 ```
 npm install active-table-react